Vilijan/ASABidding/README.md

 The updating of the ASA ownership can be summarized in the following steps

 - **First transaction is valid**  - the first transaction which is the application call is valid when the transaction type is *ApplicationCall* and when we have passed only one argument which is the name of the bidder.
-- **Second transaction is valid** - the second transaction which is the payment to the *algoDelegateAddress* that represents the latest bid for the ASA is valid when:
+- **Second transaction is valid** - the second transaction which is the payment to the *algoDelegateAddress* that represents the bid for the ASA is valid when:
   - The transaction type is Payment
   - The first and the second transaction have the same sender, this means that the caller of the application and the bidder are the same
   - If the newly bided amount is bigger than the current highest one